Brussels Landmarks - 21 Famous Landmarks in Brussels

 It is just a euro to enter, and for this, you get to see some of the most beautiful Baroque and Romanesque architecture that is still standing today.
 It is an iconic landmark that is not to be missed.

-See St Michael and St Gudula Cathedral, Brussels on a tour
+Visit St Michael and St Gudula Cathedral, Brussels with an experience

 Basilica of the Sacred Heart